asmita112358/mediation_git/README.md

 6. The estimate of the mFDR and mFNR in the 2d method is incorrect.
 (For details, check overleaf.)Edit: this has been corrected.
 There was an issue with 1/m.

 7. (11/7) Currently the EM function still has issues with estimating sigma_a and sigma_b.
 Update: This issue has been fixed.
+8. sparse_alt.csv and dense_alt.csv contains FDR and Power for sparse and dense alternative.
+Details and graphs in overleaf.